We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Incheon trip.
-A flight in the evening will more often than not be of higher cost.
+At the moment, flights at midday are likely to offer the best value for money for your Incheon trip.
+A flight in the afternoon will more often than not be of higher cost.

 The port city of Incheon is typically the average visitor’s first introduction to South Korea.
 Home to the country’s main international airport, Incheon greets visitors by showing off what a modern country South Korea has become.
 With one of the world’s top-rated airports, one of the country’s largest underground shopping arcades and an attractive waterfront bursting with entertainment and dining options, Incheon sets the tone for an enjoyable holiday in South Korea.

 Many visitors to the city will find themselves in the neighbourhood of Bupyeong, where a flurry of restaurants, bars and the aforementioned underground shopping arcade offer unlimited ways to spend a day enjoying modern Korean culture.
 Another popular destination is the Arts Centre District, home to performance venues, department stores, designer boutiques and restaurants.

 Other gems abound, too.
 Incheon is home to the country’s only official Chinatown, and the neighbouring Liberty Park and its statue of General MacArthur commemorate the history of Korea-U.S. relations.
 Also worth a visit is Independence Memorial Hall, a tribute to South Korea’s liberation from Japan.

 Fun and frolic await at the island of Wolmido, where the waterfront beckons with amusement park rides, carnival games and seafood restaurants.
 Several other nearby islands offer hiking and nature walks, a contrasting experience to that which travellers find in the metropolis of Incheon.